 Data shows that the population of Minnesota residents over 65 years old will grow in the next 10 years by nearly 300,000.
 This is more growth for that age group than in the last 4 years combined.
-Choosing a senior living community that suits the needs and budget of you or your loved one in the coming years will be especially important.
+Choosing an affordable senior living community that suits the needs and budget of you or your loved one in the coming years will be especially important.
 So, how do you choose the right one?
 We’re here to help you.

 Types of Minnesota Senior Living Communities